 A guide’s hours are long but incredibly rewarding especially for those seeking a career close to nature in the great outdoors.
-While working alongside wildlife is of huge significance it should not be forgotten that a Field Guide's most important role is that of educator, guide and ambassador of Africa to tourists from all over the world.
-A Field Guide is expected to develop the following skills:
+Whilst a field guides work alongside wildlife is of huge significance, it should not be forgotten that their most important role is that of educator, guide and ambassador of Africa to tourists from all over the world.
+A field guide is expected to develop the following skills:

-- Knowledge and interpretive skills Clients rely on the Field Guide for information about the natural environment and general information about the country.
-The field guide must have a basic general knowledge about the country.
+- Knowledge and interpretive skills: Clients rely on the field guide for information about the natural environment and general information about the country.
+The field guide must have basic general knowledge about the country.
 The field guide must have sound knowledge of the particular area of operation with regard to history, geology, climate, vegetation and wildlife.

-- Orientation skills The Field Guide must have extensive knowledge of the area of operation and needs to develop the necessary skills with regard to map reading, orientation and navigation.
+- Orientation skills: The field guide must have extensive knowledge of the area of operation and needs to develop the necessary skills with regards to map reading, orientation and navigation.